benhammondmusic/flashcards/db/reactjs-quiz.md

 - [ ] `There is no difference`
 - [ ] `Button B will not fire the handler this.handleClick successfully`

-#### Q63.What will happen when this useEffect Hook is executed, assuming name is not already equal to John?
+#### Q63.
+What will happen when this useEffect Hook is executed, assuming name is not already equal to John?

 ```javascript
 useEffect(() => {